sauraen/zcamedit/README.md

 position will not be set by the cutscene at all, and therefore it will be whatever it last was in the game, so the previewer has no way of knowing what this value is.
-2. There are less than 4 points in a camera command, or there are 4 points but the command ran out (see below).
-The camera position is undefined in these cases (will be some garbage data on the stack).
+2. There are less than 4 points in a camera command.
+The camera position is undefined in this case (will be some garbage data on the stack).
 Or, other undefined situations like key point eye and at positions are on top of each other (zero length bone), etc.
 3. There is some mistake in the scene structure / setup, e.g. missing custom properties from a bone / armature.
 Error messages for this are printed in the system terminal, but to avoid spamming you with GUI error messages every frame